-The Fired marker on Sgt.
-Ash and his two Squads means his hex, J3, a Light Jungle hex, degrading terrain, is now spotted.
-Since Sgt.
-Ash, and all Good Order, non-Wounded Leaders, can activate units in adjacent hexes, the USMC impulse continues.
-Knowing there are still plenty of Good Order VC units out there, the USMC player chooses to pass instead, saving the Squads in I3 and K2 for a later impulse.
-The VC player activates his 60mm Mortar Weapon Team (WT) in hex I5.
-The Mortar has a range of 2-30 hexes so it can still fire at the Marines that are 2 hexes away.
-The WT meets range (2 hexes) and LOS (clear) requirements to the Marines that just fired from hex J3 (degrading-terrain hex spotted due to the Fired marker).
+The Fired marker on Lt.
+Clarkson and his two Squads means his hex, F7, a Light Woods hex, degrading terrain, is now spotted.
+Since Lt.
+Clarkson, and all Leaders, can activate units in adjacent hexes, the American impulse continues.
+Knowing there are still plenty of Good Order Germans out there, the American player chooses to pass instead, saving the Squad in F8 for a later impulse.
+The German player activates his 50mm Mortar Weapon Team (WT) in hex C7.
+The Mortar has a range of 2-30 hexes so it can still fire at the Americans that are 3 hexes away.
+The WT meets range (3 hexes) and LOS (clear) requirements to the Americans that just fired from hex F7 (degrading-terrain hex spotted due to the Fired marker).
 A Mortar attack is resolved exactly like the previous fire attack, but 2d6 is rolled and the player chooses the best (highest) result and adds the Mortar's IFP (2) to the higher die result.
-The USMC player rolls 1d6 and adds the TM of the Light Jungle in the hex (+1).
-The VC player rolls a 3 and 4; he chooses the 4, and thus has a modified dieroll of 6 (4+2).
-The USMC player rolls a 5 + 1, for a modified die-roll of 6.
+The American player rolls 1d6 and adds the TM of the Light Woods in the hex (+1).
+The German player rolls a 3 and 4; he chooses the 4, and thus has a modified die-roll of 6 (4 + 2).
+The American player rolls a 5 + 1, for a modified die-roll of 6.
 The results are equal so the Mortar attack has no effect.
-The Mortar is marked with a Fired marker and hex J3 is marked with a Fired For Effect marker; if any unit (VC or USMC) enters the hex later this turn it will be subject to a Mortar attack.
-It's now the USMC player's impulse.
-He decides to take a gamble and attempt to advance on the Mortar position with the Squad in I3.
-Without the Corpsman, the Squad enters I4, and receives Opportunity Fire (OF), which erupts from the Huts in hex K4.
-The VC player adds the IFP of the lead Squad in the hex (1) plus half of the supporting Squad's IFP rounded up (1: half of 1 rounded up) plus Dobie San's LM (1) plus 1 more because the USMC Squad is currently moving, thus a total FP of 4 (1 + 1 + 1 + 1).
-The Marines are caught out in the open, have no defensive TM, and thus have no die-roll modifier.
-The VC player rolls a 6 + 4 = 10The USMC player rolls a 2 + 0 = 2 60 Damage Check 8 (10 - 2) coming up!
+The Mortar is marked with a Fired marker and hex F7 is marked with a Fired For Effect marker; if any unit (German or American) enters the hex later this turn it will be subject to a Mortar attack.
+It's now the American player's impulse.
+He decides to take a gamble and attempt to advance on the Mortar position with the Squad in F8.
+The Squad enters E8 without receiving Opportunity Fire (OF) from any German units, but when it enters hex D8 fire erupts from the LC Building in hex D6.
+The German player adds the IFP of the lead Squad in the hex (1) plus 1/2 the supporting Squad's IFP rounded up (1: 1/2 of 1 rounded up) plus Lt.
+Koch's LM (1) plus 1 more because the American Squad is currently moving, thus a total FP of 4 (1 + 1 + 1 + 1).
+The Americans are caught out in the open, have no defensive TM, and thus have no die-roll modifier.
+The German player rolls a 6 + 4 = 10The American player rolls a 2 + 0 = 2 Damage Check 8 (10 - 2) coming up!
 Ouch.

-The USMC player rolls a 1 + 8 = 9.
-Nine is greater than the Squad's Morale of 5, and on the DFT, this causes the Squad to be Shaken.
+The American player rolls a 1 + 8 = 9.
+Nine (9) is > the Squad's Morale of 6, and on the DFT, this causes the Squad to be Shaken.
 They cannot continue moving, and are marked with a Moved marker.
 But wait!
-Since the American player rolled a 1 on a DC, there's a chance that a Hero will be spawned from the Shaken Squad.
+Since the American player rolled a 1 on a MMC's DC, there's a chance that a Hero may be spawned from the Shaken Squad.
 The player rolls again, and if the result is even, a Hero is spawned.
 The player rolls a 4, and a Hero is spawned.
-A Hero from the USMC and a Skill counter from the cup is randomly chosen.
+A Hero from the 82nd Airborne and a Skill counter from the cup is randomly chosen.